OUTPATIENT US clinical experience

 Please note that this is largely a clinical experience.
 However, for the motivated learner, there may be opportunities to observe or take part in research as this practice participates in clinical trials.
 These opportunities, if available, will be at the discretion of the preceptor.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on clinical experience in Pulmonology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Pulmonology.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.